MatteuSan/sentro/docs/api/tokens.md

 Creates a token.
 Must be used within a valid CSS selector.

 This is the smallest and the most basic mixin for this API.
-This is where all the individual tokens gets passed and made into a design token available for querying.
+This is where all the individual tokens get passed and made into a design token available for querying.

 ### Syntax